kontent-ai/gatsby-packages/README.md

 ## Features

-The plugin creates GraphQL nodes for all Kentico Cloud content types, content items, and its language variants.
+The plugin creates GraphQL nodes for all Kentico Kontent content types, content items, and its language variants.

 The node names are prefixed with `kenticoCloud`.
 More specifically, content type nodes are prefixed by `kenticoCloudType` and content items and their language variants are prefixed with `kenticoCloudItem`.